wesleybeckner/python_foundations/docs/solutions/SOLN_E1_Python_and_Jupyter.md

 - According to their most recent annual report, which continent provides the highest proportion of grants to the PSF?
 - Name at least three ways that the PSF recommends you can get involved with the community.

+1. comp.lang.python
+2. Some variation of: "to be open about how they can improve transparency, provide the community with opportunities to interact, and be responsive to raised suggestions"
+3. Australia
+4. 3 ways to get invovled:
+    1. Read the FAQ
+    2. Attend a conference
+    3. Read the diversity statement

 #### 🗞️ L1 Q6 Advanced - Understanding the switch from Python 2 to 3

 Inside of the following link, https://www.python.org/doc/, is an article about the Python Software Foundation's decision to end support for Python version 2, and move with support for version 3.
 From the article, answer the following questions in a new text cell just below this one: